ColinBurner/Social-Network-API/README.md

 ## Usage

-Use Insomnia or Postman to test the API routes.
+Use Insomnia to test the API routes.

 see [visuals](#visuals) for the link to a walkthrough video on how to use this API.